Regulatory framework overview

-Other internal forms of guidance can include any other documents and applicable reports, CNSC publications, staff review procedures and CNSC inspection procedures.
+The CNSC also uses other internal forms of guidance which can include any other documents and applicable reports, CNSC publications, staff review procedures and CNSC inspection procedures.
 The CNSC produces plain-language publications that describe nuclear-related issues as well as regulatory requirements and processes.
 They are intended for the general public, governments and other stakeholders.

 What is the standard process for developing regulatory documents?